rm-gupta/Soundscape-for-Spotify/README.md

 # Soundscape of Spotify

-**Soundscape** is a personal Spotify stats dashboard built with React.
-It lets you explore your top tracks, artists, and genres across different time ranges — last 4 weeks, last 6 months, and all time.
+**Soundscape of Spotify** is a personal Spotify stats dashboard built with React.
+It lets you explore your top tracks, artists, and genres across different time ranges (last 4 weeks, last 6 months, and last 12 months).
 You can also view your recently played songs complete with timestamps.

 It's like your own Spotify Wrapped, but available anytime.